masai1116/SHARE-seq-alignmentV2/README.md

 # SHARE-seq-alignmentV2
 Pipeline for demultiplexing and aligning both ATAC and RNA data generated in SHARE-seqV2.\
-The V2 pipeline is much faster than previous version and less demanding.
-The fastq and output files are reformated.\
+The V2 pipeline is much faster than previous version and less demanding. \
+Note: The fastq and output files are reformated and different from V1 pipeline.\
 **Author: Sai Ma. masai.zju@gmail.com**

 # Important note